masternotions/masternotions.github.io/cases/HaleEText.md

 94. Future application of this facially unconstitutional Rule is certain.
 Moreover, because plaintiff is entitled to re-apply for admission to practice law in Illinois, this facially unconstitutional Rule is almost certain to be again applied adversely to him.
 Plaintiff is therefore entitled to declaratory judgment declaring Rule 8.4(a)5 of the Illinois Rules of Professional Conduct to be unconstitutional on its face in violation of the First Amendment and an injunction permanently enjoining future application of this Rule to the extent it prohibits or punishes the exercise of freedom of statement.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count VI, declaring Rule 8.4(a)5 to be unconstitutional on its face in violation of the First and Fourteenth Amendments, and permanently enjoining future application of this Rule to prohibit or punish the exercise of freedom of statement.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count VI, declaring Rule 8.4(a)5 to be unconstitutional on its face in violation of the First and Fourteenth Amendments, and permanently enjoining future application of this Rule to prohibit or punish the exercise of freedom of statement.

 ### COUNT VII

-#### Claim for Judgment Declaring Illinois Supreme Court Rule 708
+{: .text-center}

-and Rule 4 of the Committee's Rules of Procedure Unconstitutional in Violation
+#### Claim for Judgment Declaring Illinois Supreme Court Rule 708 <br> and Rule 4 of the Committee's Rules of Procedure Unconstitutional in Violation <br> of the Fourteenth Amendment Right To Due Process of Law and for Injunctive Relief

-of the Fourteenth Amendment Right To Due Process of Law and for Injunctive Relief
+{:start="95"}
 95. Plaintiff repeats and realleges paragraphs 1 through 53, 55 through 60, 62 through 67, 69 through 75, 77 through 82, 84 through 88, and 90 through 94, as if fully set forth herein.

 96. The Supreme Court of Illinois drafted, codified, implemented, enforced, encouraged and sanctioned the Illinois Supreme Court Rule 708 and Rule 4 of the Rules of Procedure for Character and Fitness Committees.
 These Rules, taken together, allow the Committee on Character and Fitness and Board of Admissions to deprive bar applicants of rights, privileges and property while denying those applicants an opportunity to be heard with respect to their claim that such deprivation constitutes a violation of their constitutional rights.